List of Little Miss characters: Little Miss Calamity

 Little Miss Calamity was a new Little Miss character created for The Mr. Men Show.
 Little Miss Calamity was almost always in trouble.
 Usually the trouble started with some normal activity, which invariably went terribly wrong.
 She spoke with a Jewish accent and her catchphrase was "What a calamity!".
-Little Miss Calamity is an orange Little Miss with brown hair, a dark green nose, a round rectangular body, and white sneakers.
+Little Miss Calamity is an orange Little Miss with short brown hair, a dark green nose, a round rectangular body, and white sneakers.

 In the US and UK versions Miss Calamity was voiced by Prudence Alcott and Aline Mowat, respectively.
 In the French version Miss Calamity was called Madame Calamité, and in the Portuguese version Miss Calamity was called Menina Calamidade.

-She was phased out in Season 2 due to Chorion's dislike of the character, which is an unknown reason for that. (though a statue of her appeared in the Season 2 episode, "Trees") however, she did appear in a few books that were published after the series got cancelled.
+She was phased out in Season 2 due to Chorion's dislike of the character for unknown reasons. (though a statue of her appeared in the Season 2 episode, "Trees") However, she did appear in a few graphic novels published after the series got cancelled.